-Just because the outdoors are cold and gray, doesn’t mean your plate has to follow suit!
-Keep things colorful with our Asian-style Squash and Spinach, a feast for the eyes and the taste buds.
+Just because it might be chilly and dreary outside doesn’t mean your plate has to follow suit!
+Keep things colorful with this recipe ― a feast for the eyes and the taste buds.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Gorgeous butternut squash ― roasted to creamy, caramelized perfection ― and bright-green spinach are the nourishing heart of this dish.
 A little sesame oil and soy sauce, and a dressing made with lime juice, rice vinegar, scallions, cilantro and jalapeño, add a tangy, spicy pop.
 Loaded with nutrients and bursting with flavor, this dish has it all!

 16 cups firmly packed fresh spinach (about 4 bunches)

 1/2 cup fresh cilantro